 Women with underactive neurogenic bladder often struggle with sex and intimacy due to the painful recurrences of UTIs.
 Unfortunately, urinary retention, long-term catheterization, and sex all increase the risk of UTIs.
 For women with underactive bladder, the former two are already part of their everyday life, so adding another risk factor—sex—into their lives can feel intimidating.

 However, many women may still want to pursue the sense of empowerment and the bodily joy that come with sex.
-If you’re on the same journey, here are some tips to help you reclaim sex and intimacy.
+If you’re on the same journey, here are five tips to help you reclaim sex and intimacy.